blockapps/strato-getting-started/README.md

 4. Check if STRATO services are running (using `docker ps`) & view the Strato Management Dashboard at http://localhost/

-    >Windows users should always use the domain name (docker machine IP) provided in previous step instead of `localhost`
+    >Windows users should always use the domain name (docker machine IP) from the previous step instead of `localhost`

 5. Explore the Bloc and STRATO API docs via the top right link on the Dashboard (http://localhost)
         ![STRATO Management Dashboard](SMD.png?raw=true "STRATO Management Dashboard")